niki-on-github/Raspberry-USB-Gadget/README.md

 ## Getting Started

-1. Download Rasbian or Rasbian lite
+1. Download Raspbian or Raspbian lite
-2. Flash Rasbian to SD-Card with `dd`
+2. Flash Raspbian to SD-Card with `dd`
 3. Mount boot partition from SD-Card
 4. Create a empty file called `ssh` in the mounted boot partition
 5. Create a file named `wpa_supplicant.conf` in the mounted boot partition: